mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *ECN*: If ECN marks are available, they can support the bandwidth estimation of the application if necessary.

+One goal for the RoQ protocol is to shield RTP applications from the details of QUIC encapsulation, so the RTP application doesn't need much information about QUIC from RoQ.
+One exception is that it may be desirable that the RoQ implementation provides an indication of connection migration to the RTP application.

 # Discussion

 ## Impact of Connection Migration